Barbaaryan/Clustering_Aaryan_102103053/README.md

 ## Conclusion

-For the Seeds dataset, K-Mean Clustering with Yeo-Johnson Transformation has the best Silhouette score.
+For the Seeds dataset, K-Means Clustering with Yeo-Johnson Transformation has the best Silhouette score.